kaungmyathtun2-gic/JishoExtension/README.md

 # Jisho Quick Lookup (Edge Extension)

-A Microsoft Edge extension that gives you instant Japanese dictionary previews and one-click Jisho searches for Japanese texts.
+A Browser extension that gives you instant Japanese dictionary previews and one-click Jisho searches for Japanese texts.

 ## Features